abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-For instance, if the mind is leaning towards dullness and wanting not to deal with things, we can consciously attend to the in-breath and the energy it brings—enlivening, expanding and brightening the mind.
+For instance, if the mind is leaning towards dullness and wanting not to deal with things, we can consciously attend to the in-breath and the energy it brings---enlivening, expanding and brightening the mind.
 At other times, the mind may be leaning towards distraction, doing and becoming; then we need to pay more attention to the out-breath, allowing the mind to settle down.
 By working with the breath in such ways, we can